spacebotwar/server-perl/docs/api/index.md

 the connection to the chat system.
 There is also a **game** and an **arena** system.
 You may have a Web Socket connection into more than one of these at the same time.

+You should generally start with a connection to **ws://spacebotwar.com/ws/start** which will give you a list of the web socket connections to the other areas.

 ###Room

 A Connection will allow you to enter one or more **rooms** which are just convenient localities to